 One of the main reasons to come to Bayahibe is the ocean – it is so clear, turquoise and like a Caribbean dream.
 Even Punta Cana has the better beaches, the tranquility and color of the sea in Bayahibe can compete and probably even beat Punta Cana.
 But in the end, you are fine with either option.

-However, there is one reason why you might consider Bayahibe over Punta Cana, especially now in the summer months of 2021: the Punta Cana seaweed.
-After some easy-going years with just some light occurrence of seaweed, 2021 has hit Punta Cana and the entire Caribbean including Central America pretty hard.
-Tons of seaweed is on its way from the Atlantic to get stranded everywhere in the Caribbean Sea, especially at east-facing beaches.
-So Punta Cana is not alone with its seaweed, it is an entire Caribbean problem.
+However, there is one reason why you might consider Bayahibe over Punta Cana, especially now in the summer months of 2023: the Punta Cana seaweed.
+After some easy-going years with just some light occurrence of seaweed, the last years including 2023 has hit Punta Cana and the entire Caribbean including Central America pretty hard.
+Tons of seaweed are on the way from the Atlantic to get stranded everywhere in the Caribbean Sea, especially at east-facing beaches.
+So Punta Cana is not alone with its sargassum, it is an entire Caribbean problem.